PRANAVJARANDE/Leetcode-and-GfG-Solutions/README.md

 # LeetCode Solutions

 Welcome to the LeetCode Solutions repository!
-This repository contains solutions to over **1100+ LeetCode problems**.
+This repository contains solutions to over **1400+ LeetCode and 150+ GFG problems**.
 Whether you're preparing for coding interviews or looking to improve your problem-solving skills, this repository provides a comprehensive collection of solutions across various difficulties.

 ## Problem Categories and Repository Structure